boudra/griffin/README.md

 Tiny HTTP server library in C, inspired by the design of [Plug](https://github.com/elixir-plug/plug);

-I built this for fun and to learn the HTTP protocol and sockets in more depth, it has not ben tested in production.
+I built this for fun and to learn the HTTP protocol and sockets in more depth, it has not been tested in production.

 ## Tasks